FAMILIES AND INDIVIDUALS ACHIEVING FINANCIAL STABILITY

 When earned wages don’t support the basic needs of a family and when debt and lack of money management skills rob individuals of their dreams, a cycle of generational poverty can have implications for present and future generations.

-United Way Suncoast, with partnership across the community, is committed to breaking this cycle by leading and participating in programs focused on helpings families and individuals increase income and build financial assets.
+United Way Suncoast, with partnerships across the community, is committed to breaking this cycle by leading and participating in programs focused on helpings families and individuals increase income and build financial assets.

-- As part of the Prosperity Campaigns of Hillsborough and Pinellas Counties plus the VITA Programs in Manatee, Sarasota and DeSoto Counties, United Way supports free tax preparation assistance and education regarding Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) at numerous locations throughout the five county region.
+- As part of the Prosperity Campaigns of Hillsborough and Pinellas Counties plus the VITA Programs in Manatee, Sarasota and DeSoto Counties, United Way supports free tax preparation assistance and education regarding Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) at numerous locations throughout our five-county region.